Pet Articles

 Dog Urinates in Home

-One of pet owners’ greatest frustrations is inappropriate elimination in the house.
+A pet owner’s greatest frustration is often inappropriate elimination in the house.
 When the beloved family dog starts to use the living room as his own personal restroom, owners are understandably distraught.
-Aside from the monetary and time costs of cleaning up the mess left by their dog, the most serious cost can be to the relationship between pet and master.
-Unable to understand, and therefore cope with, the reasons underlying a pet’s continued housesoiling, some owners choose to give up their animal altogether.
+Aside from the monetary and time costs of cleaning up the mess left by their dog, the most serious cost can be to the relationship between pet and owner.
+Unable to understand, and therefore cope with the reasons underlying a pet’s continued housesoiling, some owners choose to give up their animal altogether.
 This scenario is unfortunate, and often unnecessary, considering that the behaviour is one that is easier to manage than most owners think.

 What would cause a mature dog to urinate in the home despite being given ample opportunity to do so outside?
 There are medical reasons and behavioural ones, and any vet will tell you that distinguishing between the two is crucial and often dictates the type and success of treatment.